stackrox/k8s-i-use/README.md

 ## Frontend
 The frontend is based on React and can be found in the `frontend` folder.
-You will need yarn installed for this to work.
+You will need yarn & npm installed for this to work.
 Start by installing dependencies with `yarn install`.
 The dev server is started by calling `yarn start`.

+## Deployment
+Deployment is done via `yarn deploy`, which creates/updates an optimized production build that is pushed to the branch *gh-pages*.
+**Warning**: The production build can take quite some time to build.